 - Origami: Turn flat pieces of paper into three dimensional works of art.
 (Max.
 20 participants)**

-- The Anatomy of Japanese Protocol: Why do Japanese bow to one another?
+- The Anatomy of Japanese Protocol – Why do Japanese bow to one another?
 How does one exchange business cards?
-Learn step-by-step how to effectively communicate with the Japanese and some important cultural customs.
+Learn step-by-step how to effectively communicate with the Japanese and important cultural customs.

-- Japanese Education: What are schools like in Japan?
+- Japanese Education - How are schools in Japan?
 How different are they from American schools?
-Learn what is unique about their schools and students through an interactive PowerPoint presentation.
+Learn what is unique about their schools and students through an interactive power point presentation.

-- Japanese Culture & History: How much do you know about Japan?
-An interactive presentation that tests the audience’s knowledge about Japan.
-The presentation will introduce important cultural customs, history and traditions.
+- Japanese Culture & History: How much do you know about Japan? – An interactive presentation that engages the audience in testing their knowledge about Japan.
+The presentation will introduce important cultural customs, history, and traditions of Japanese society.

-- Traveling to Japan 101: Tips, Japanese customs, gestures, getting around, popular sites to see, transportation and more!
+- Traveling to Japan 101 – Tips, Japanese customs, gestures, getting around, popular sites to see, transportation, etc.

-- A Look at Contemporary Japanese Fashion & Aesthetics: Talk includes changing aesthetic styles in Japan, various Japanese fashion styles (i.e. gothic-lolita, gyaru, manba), and their influence on western youth.
+- Historical Look into Japanese Contemporary Fashion & Aesthetics – Talk includes changing aesthetic styles in Japan, about various Japanese fashion styles (i.e. gothic-lolita, gyaru, manba, kogal, and etc.), and its influence now on Western Youths.

-- Introduction to Traditional Japanese Fashion*: Introduces the different styles of traditional Japanese clothing (i.e. wedding kimono, formal kimono, summer kimono, yukata, jinbei, hakama) Also includes, time permitting, a demonstration of how to wear a Yukata (casual summer kimono).
+- *Introduction to Traditional Japanese Fashion – Introduces the different styles of traditional Japanese clothing (i.e. wedding kimono, formal kimono, summer kimono, yukata, jinbei, hakama and etc. Also, includes if have time how to wear a Yukata (summer casual kimono).

-- Introduction to Traditional Japanese Music*: Introduces the audience to three traditional Japanese instruments (Koto, Shamisen, and Shakuhachi).
-Includes a koto demonstration and how to read the sheet music.
-Audience members will also receive a koto music sheet of the famous Japanese song “Sakura.”
+- *Introduction to Traditional Japanese Music – Introduces the audience to three popular traditional Japanese instruments (Koto, Shamisen, and Shakuhachi).
+Includes a koto demonstration, how to read the music sheet, and the audience will each get a koto sheet music for the famous Japanese song “Sakura.”

-- A comparison of Japanese and Chinese Culture (Most Popular): What are the similarities?
+- A comparison of Japanese and Chinese Culture – What are the similarities?
 What are the differences?
-This presentation will introduce some customs, culture, and fun facts.
+This presentation will introduce some customs, culture, and fun facts for the audience.

 Presentation duration: 40-45 minutes, includes Q&A